Willmo3/babymake/README.md

 Baby's first make file!

 ## Explanation:
-I made this script when I was learning C++ because I was tired of having
-to write a makefile for every toy program I made.
+I made this script when I was learning C++ because I was tired of having to write a makefile for every toy program I made.

-Babymake creates a small makefile which compiles a single file in either
-C or C++ to an output binary with the same name as the input file, minu
+Babymake creates a small makefile which compiles a single file in either C or C++ to an output binary with the same name as the input file, minus the extension.
-s the extension.

 Note: I've chosen not to allow specifying the output name as different from the input for simplicity and ease of use.